BEFORE YOU APPLY

 Admission to the Clinical Psychology program is competitive.
-We receive 150-350 applications per year and have 5-6 openings available for incoming students.
+We receive 200-350 applications per year and have 5-6 openings available for incoming students.

 The fit between a student and the program philosophy, structure, and faculty interests is essential.
 See the list of faculty members interested in accepting students for the upcoming academic year.
+Visits prior to application are not permitted as this may give an unfair advantage to local individuals.

-PLEASE READ ALL INFORMATION ABOUT THE PROGRAM ON THIS SITE AND OUR FAQ PAGE BEFORE CONTACTING THE PSYCHOLOGY PROGRAM OR THE DCT. **Is Clinical Psychology the best type of training for me?** **Your guide to getting in**
+PLEASE READ ALL INFORMATION ABOUT THE PROGRAM ON THIS SITE AND OUR FAQ PAGE BEFORE CONTACTING THE PSYCHOLOGY PROGRAM OR THE DCT. **Is Clinical Psychology the best type of training for me?** **Your guide to getting in** The Admissions Director, Norah Feeny, is happy to respond to e-mail inquiries regarding specific questions that cannot be answered here.

 CLINICAL APPLICATIONS ARE DUE BY DECEMBER 1 OF EACH YEAR.